isovector/thinking-with-types/prose/fundamentals/1-algebra.markdown

 * `(a, Bool)`
 * `(a, Either b c)`

 As an example, the canonical representation of `Maybe a` is `Either a ()`.
 To reiterate, this doesn't mean you should prefer using `Either a ()` over `Maybe a`.
 For now it's enough to know that the two types are equivalent.
 We shall return to canonical forms in chapter 13.

+> TODO(sandy): cite ref this chapter 13

+> TODO(sandy): this chapter should talk about FUNCTORALITY

+> TODO(sandy): the canonical stuff doesn't need to be here